-A new accessibility feature that is being introduced with Android 12 allows you to control your screen using facial gestures: raise eyebrows, smile, open mouth, look up, look left, look right.
+An accessibility feature that was introduced with Android 12 allows you to control your screen using facial gestures: raise eyebrows, smile, open mouth, look up, look left, look right.
 This feature, called “Camera switches,” uses the phone’s camera to watch for these gestures and allows them to signal simple screen operations.
 These operations include: go to the next actionable screen object, select an object, go to the previous object, touch and hold, scroll forward, and scroll backward; you can also pause the camera switch itself.

 It’s not a long list: it only includes six facial gestures and not all that many actions.
 However, it’s a beginning, and it could be useful if you can’t use your hands to work your phone’s screen.

-If you do have a Pixel loaded with Android 12 beta — or if you’re reading this after Android 12 becomes available — here’s how you start using the “Camera switches” feature.
+If you do have a Pixel loaded with Android 12, here’s how you start using the “Camera switches” feature.

 - On your phone, go to “Settings” > “Accessibility” > “Switch Access”

 - Toggle on “Use Switch Access.”
 It will probably ask you to allow it to view and control your screen and interact with apps.